FuelLabs/sway/docs/book/src/advanced/trivial_encoding.md

 ---

-## 3. Work‑arounds for Non‑trivial Types
+## 3. Workaround for Non‑trivial Types

 If you need to expose a `bool` or an enum as a public argument, you can either: